 - Disney no longer offers free magic bands for on property guests.
 Disney also recently did away with the FastPass system and there is only the small advantage for on-property guests for Genie+ and Lightning Lanes.

 - Disney no longer offers the Magical Express free transportation service from airports to their resorts.

 - The early entry and option to snag a lightning lane at 7 am are both great perks, but if you have a must-do ride or experience, you can still make sure it happens without either of those options.
 Especially if you visit during a less crowded travel time!

 - The Disney transportation system struggles.
 When we do stay on the property we almost always use our own vehicle anyway.
 It’s faster!

-- The Disney dining plan is basically NEVER worth the cost.
+- When they do have the Disney dining plan it is basically NEVER worth the cost.
 Yes, even when they offer “Free Dining.”
 The dining plan is a TON of food and a TON of money.

 Staying Off-Disney Property Doesn’t Hinder the Magic